MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-process-purchase-returns-cancellations.md

 ---
 title: Process Returns or Cancellations
-description: Explains how to create and post a purchase credit memo when you want to return items to a supplier or cancel purchased services.
+description: Explains how to create and post a purchase credit memo when you want to return items to a vendor or cancel purchased services.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na